 Donate to Your Community Now

-For the Artichoke Festival, part of our mission involves connecting people together with a unique celebration that also allows us to give back to the community in which we live.
+For the Artichoke Festival, part of our mission involves connecting people together with a unique celebration.
+Also, it allows us to give back to the community in which we live.

 During these rapidly evolving times, connecting people to each other takes on new meaning.
-It revolves around the responsibility we have for the health of our committee members, our volunteers, our sponsors, and our festival guests.
-But most importantly it involves our core reason for being — the local non-profit community we serve.
+In addition, it revolves around the responsibility we have for the health of our committee members, our volunteers, our sponsors, and our festival guests.
+But most importantly, it involves our core reason for being — the local non-profit community we serve.

 As a non-profit organization we want to support the community most in need during these very uncertain times.
-Immediately, using the donation button below, we can provide a connection between fans of the Festival to the charities from our community that we feel the most connected to.
-100% of your donation will be forwarded to the charity you choose.
+In conclusion, donations can provide a connection between fans of the festival to the charities from our community that we feel the most connected.
+As a result, 100% of your donation will be forwarded to the charity you choose.
 In this way, funds can be funneled directly to those who need it most, without delay.

 Your Donation Choice:

-We are excited to be moving our Festival to August 8-9, 2020.
+We are saddened to cancel this year’s Artichoke Festival, but it was only right for us to protect everyone’s safety during this global pandemic.
+The Artichoke Festival will return next year, June 5-6, 2021.
 Please consider signing up for our newsletter for the latest news.
 The Artichoke Festival Committee thanks you for allowing us to follow our hearts and reach out to help others around us during this incredible time.
 We look forward to seeing you at the Festival in August!